Bewi/ngGuidelines/README.md

 - Config: my-feature.config.js
 - Routes: my-feature.routes.js

-It makes it easier to directly identify files by their name.
+*Reasons:* It makes it easier to directly identify files by their name.

 > Main application files will always represent the "app" feature.